-I set up the speedlight on the lowest power just inside of our kitchen doorway, and I sat behind this in the kitchen on the floor.
+I set up the speedlight on the lowest power just inside our kitchen doorway, and I sat behind this in the kitchen on the floor.
 The dog needs to be closer to you than they are to the lights.
 That is really important.

-Not enough bokeh?
-Widen your aperture (bring the number down!) or move your subject closer to you and further away from the lights.
+You need to implement our depth of field basic elements here.
+You can learn more about that on this post, but to keep it simple, widen your aperture (bring the number down!) or move your subject closer to you and further away from the lights.
 Those are the two things that will maximise your fluffy light circles.

-Here’s a few more dogs with fairy lights from me here:
+Here are a few more dogs with fairy lights from me here:

 And of course, some of the students have had a go – how amazing are these shots!